rjournal/rjtools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rjtools is to provide authors of R Journal articles the tools to create their article in the style of the journal, using the rticles template, tools to check their article against the required formatting.
+The goal of rjtools is to …

 ## Installation